 Cork

 These cork decks are strong, durable, and can hold up against impact.
-These decks will last you longer as they are resistant to wear and abrasion.
+These decks will last longer as they are resistant to wear and abrasion.

-When purchasing cork decks, I suggest you look for cork with larger grains as they hold up better against impact.
+When purchasing cork decks, I suggest you look for cork with larger grains, as they hold up better against impact.

 Expanded Foam

 Expanded foam decks usually have a cushioned feeling.
-If you’ve owned a pair of Crocs, you know what it feels like to stand on ethylene vinyl acetate or EVA, which usually what most expanded foam decks are made of.
+If you’ve owned a pair of Crocs, you know what it feels like to stand on ethylene vinyl acetate or EVA, which is usually what most expanded foam decks are made of.

 Not only are EVA decks great shock absorbers, but they also have excellent anti-skid properties.
 You can find these in a wide range of colors and designs.

-In comparison to teak and PVC decks, EVA decks have a shorter lifespan.
+Compared to teak and PVC decks, EVA decks have a shorter lifespan.
 They can last you for around five to seven years.

 How to Choose the Best Boat Deck?